 Be sure your calendar is marked for April 20th for our FIFTH ANNUAL event.
-Tickets will be on sale soon.
+Tickets are on sale now.
 We look forward to sharing ideas with you in a just a few months!

 Elisabeth is a poet, biographer, teacher, and a parent of two who lives with her family in 275 sq. ft.
 With a PhD on the intersections between fairy tales and autobiography, experience teaching writing for Harvard Extension School, and a six-year streak of writing weekly poems for strangers, she offers a unique perspective for how to edit our lives into their most energizing, loveliest forms.

 Liyah is a dedicated social entrepreneur with a passion for giving back to her adoptive community and country.
 After surviving the anti-Armenian ethnic killings in Azerbaijan, Liyah and her family were resettled in Twin Falls, Idaho through the CSI Refugee Program.
 She became an entrepreneur at age 22, served on the Twin Falls School Board and was the first refugee to run for Twin Falls City Council election.
 Liyah has been recognized as one of Idaho's Women of the Year, and featured in The New York Times.

 Jesse grew up in wild spaces—from Alaska to Wyoming—before moving to the eastern U.S. to complete his doctoral degree where he found a developed landscape, inundated with light and noise.
 As a researcher, Jesse wants to experience the world through other animals’ eyes and ears.
 Today, Jesse continues to pursue answers to vital questions at the interface of biodiversity, evolution, and conservation.